Aleksander-Ziolo/CloudEE/README.md

 ... more steps might appear later on if necessary.

 ### Credentials and other information regarding VM
 V1 - use VirtualBox in bridged network adapter mode.
-Preinstalled VS Code and preconfigured DB, Apache2 accessible at http://cloud-dev/ or localhost of on VM.
+Preinstalled VS Code and preconfigured DB, Apache2 accessible at http://cloud-dev/ or localhost if on VM.
 For some reason shared clipboard and drag&drop fails.
-If you cound find out why, It'd be great.
+If you could find out why, it'd be great.
 Maybe VBox Guest Additions reinstall?

 Passwords: